Sleep Supplements Archives | Optimal Circadian Health

 • Stress related symptoms go down with l-theanine administration because it biochemically counteracts all the stress hormones throughout your body.

-Please note that these are general guidelines and individual responses to L-Theanine may vary.
+Please note that these are general guidelines and individual responses may vary.

-When taking L-theanine you need to monitor for any symptoms.
+When taking L-theanine you need to monitor for any symptoms and how you feel.

 And, if you are taking L-theanine, make sure to consult your healthcare provider for personalized dosing recommendations.